 Wrong!
 This is where connecting the dots comes in play, and that is where your reason and imagination comes in.
 For example, we know the Egyptians believed in the afterlife and were highly superstitious.
 Because of that and other things we know, we can concur many of the beliefs about the people.

 Historical TV shows are far worse culprits at this taboo than writers, but there are still books which have this issue (especially young adult books).
 That is, making characters beautiful in modern standards.
 Authors seem to often forget that historical people were not as hygienic as in modern day, nor did they have the some beauty standards.

-For example, it was a sign of wealth in the 18th century to have black teeth, because it meant they had eaten a lot of sugar and only the wealthy could afford sugar.
-But I do not see any Marie Antoinette romance stating the dashing male love interest has black teeth.
+For example, it was a sign of wealth in the 18th century to have black teeth, because it meant a person had eaten a lot of sugar and only the wealthy could afford sugar.
+But I do not see any Marie Antoinette-era romance stating the dashing male love interest has black teeth.

 This is one of the biggest pet peeves I have about modern books set long ago.
 Characters are judged by modern beauty standards.
 People do not have gout, yellow teeth, or lack of hygiene.
 This is something I wish more authors paid attention to when writing.

-This is something that is very controversial in our time and I feel many female authors struggle with this, since we live in an era where women have so many more rights that we did even a hundred years ago.
+This is something that is very controversial in our time and I feel many female authors struggle with this since we live in an era where women have so many more rights than we did even a hundred years ago.
 However, we still expect women long ago to have the same views of the world as we do today.
 That is so not true.

 I find many historical books portray women as being independent, rebellious, and intelligent.
 Now, let me say there is nothing wrong with any of these traits, but this does not describe most women who lived long ago.
 Most were extremely hardworking, they did not have time to rebel or be independent.
 It would make sense if the girl came from a wealthy, eccentric family where her father gave her the opportunity to be educated and have an opinion.
 Otherwise, it doesn’t make sense.